 - Flexibility: Moving to a smaller property may mean less maintenance, but it could also give you less flexibility in terms of family being able to stay or storage space.

 - Proximity to family and friends: Your existing home may be close to family and friends, so if you’re planning to change location it may affect your day-to-day life.

 - Emotional ties: Leaving a family home behind can be emotionally challenging as it’s likely to have been a place with many special memories.

 Purchasing another, smaller home isn’t the only option for retirees.
 You may be considering moving to a retirement village or even aged care, depending on your needs.
 These will have different costs or fees compared with purchasing a standard property.
 Before you make a decision, there are a number of key things to consider about different retirement living options.

 Ask the experts

 1 Australian Housing and Urban Research Institute, The University of Sydney (2020): The Downsizing Patterns and Preferences of Australians Over 55.

-3 Australian Taxation Office: Downsizing contributions into superannuation.
+3 Australian Taxation Office: Downsizing contributions into superannuation

-Read our Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive relating to products and services provided to you.
+You can read our Financial Services Guide online for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relation to products and services provided to you.
+You can also ask us for a hardcopy.
 All information on this website is subject to change without notice.
-AWM Services is a part of AMP group.
+AWM Services is part of the AMP group.